Hunter Biden plea agreement on hold after judge questions scope of deal

 At one point during the hearing, Noreika reportedly gave the parties time to huddle about the issues during which the plea deal appeared to be in serious jeopardy.

-“I think having you guys talk more makes sense,” Noreika said, according to the AP, before declining to accept the deal.
+“I think having you guys talk more makes sense,” Noreika said, according to the AP.

-President Biden has repeatedly defended his son as Republicans pounce on his legal troubles, but the White House has looked to distance itself from the case.
+After raising the concerns, the judge ultimately put the deal on hold as she allowed the parties more time to respond in writing, court filings show.

-“Hunter Biden is a private citizen and this was a personal matter for him.
-As we have said, the president, the first lady, they love their son and they support him as he continues to rebuild his life,” White House press secretary Karine Jean-Pierre said at Wednesday’s press briefing, referring further questions to the Justice Department.
+President Biden has repeatedly defended his son as Republicans pounce on his legal troubles.
+The White House has consistently distanced itself from the case.

 The GOP previously attacked the plea agreement as a “sweetheart deal,” arguing it shows unequal justice for Republicans and Democrats.

-An attorney for House Ways and Means Committee Chairman Jason Smith (R-Mo.) on Tuesday sought to file an amicus brief with the court that urged the judge to consider information from two IRS whistleblowers who recently testified before Congress before accepting the plea deal.
+An attorney for House Ways and Means Committee Chairman Jason Smith (R-Mo.) on Tuesday sought to file a longshot amicus brief with the court that urged the judge to consider information from two IRS whistleblowers who recently testified before Congress before accepting the plea deal.

 The whistleblowers, special agent Joseph Ziegler and his supervisor, Gary Shapley, testified that the Justice Department showed preferential treatment to Biden and slow-walked the prosecution.